 The West Virginia Wildwater Association (WVWA) was founded in 1965 with the purpose of paddling and enjoying the wild and scenic rivers of West Virginia and the surrounding Appalachian area.
-From the original hand full of members, it has grown into a major recreational and conservation organization in the state.
+From the original hand full of members, we have grown into a major recreational and conservation organization in the state.

 West Virginia is blessed with some of the best, and most diverse, whitewater in the country.
 Our club is dedicated to helping others enjoy, understand, and appreciate the joy of paddling.
 We sponsor clinics and roll sessions for new and seasoned boaters thoughout the year, schedule trips during the paddling season, and work to keep paddlers aware of conservation and access concerns.

-The WVWA Calendar is the place to look for information about roll sessions, club trips, club-sponsored classes/clinics and other paddling-related events.
-WVWA also hosts a message board which is viewable by anyone.
-Club members and non-members who register (free of charge) can post paddling-related messages on the board.
+Our message forum is viewable by anyone.
+Club members and non-members who register (free of charge) can post paddling-related messages on the forum.
 (We do encourage those who use the message board frequently to become dues-paying members of the club.)

 Club meetings are normally held on the second Thursday of each month, in the Charleston area.
 See the WVWA Calendar for the date, time and place for upcoming meetings.

 Our club newsletter, Splashes, is available online to all club members in the "Members Only" section of our website.
 It is also mailed to those members who pay dues for receiving mailings.
 We encourage all WVWA members to post their articles, trip reports, pictures and other information on the club's message forum as that is teh main source for information to be included in upcoming issues of Splashes.
 If you prefer, you can mail information for Splashes to Linda Barthwick at her home address (which can be found in our membership roster).